We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 Site plans

 Filwood House currently occupies part of the site and ranges from five to seven storeys in height.
 This is located near to existing residential areas.
-Central Fishponds Ltd has made a concerted effort to design the proposals to ensure that taller buildings are relocated away from nearby homes and towards the Bristol and Bath Railway Path.
+We’ve designed the proposals to ensure that taller buildings are relocated away from nearby homes and towards the Bristol and Bath Railway Path.

 The ground level of the site drops substantially from Forest Road to the Bristol to Bath Railway Path, at its greatest point by almost six metres.
 This is the equivalent of two storeys in height.
 The plans have been designed with this in mind, locating the tallest buildings at the lowest point of the site to minimise the visual impact of the proposals.
 This also has the added benefit of providing greater security to the Railway Path by providing more overlooking.